On 26 February 1954, Hamilton was buzzing with excitement for a much-anticipated visit by Queen Elizabeth II and Prince Phillip, Duke of Edinburgh.

-Just as Melbourne today prepares for the arrival of Queen Elizabeth 2 and the Duke of Edinburgh, on 26 February 1954, Hamilton was itself buzzing with excitement for a much-anticipated visit by the royal couple.
-Mt Gambier and Hamilton were the only towns in the region chosen for a visit by the new Queen, despite much lobbying by nearby towns.
+Mt Gambier and Hamilton were the only locations in the region chosen for a visit by the new Queen, despite much lobbying by nearby towns.
 The inter-town rivalry preceding the visit was immense.
 Headlines in the Portland Guardian at the time included “Number One Priority for Royal Visit Should Have Been Portland’s” and “No Royal Visit an Insult to Portland”

-On the big day, The Argus printed a map of the best place to catch a glimpse of the Queen and the Duke.
+On the big day, The Argus published a map of the best places to glimpse the Queen and Duke.

-Along with the school children were several thousand others, many travelling long distances for the celebrations.
-The Canberra Times reported there were 50,000 people present.
+Along with the school children were several thousand others, many travelling long distances.

-After being met by the Mayor Cr.
-R.S White and Town Clerk H.F.
-Donald and their wives, the royal couple drove around Melville Oval before returning to the airport for a flight to Melbourne.
+After being met by Mayor Cr.
+Reginald White and Town Clerk Hector Donald and their wives, the royal couple drove around Melville Oval before returning to the airport for a flight to Melbourne.

 But not before eight-year-old Jennifer Biggs from Hamilton State School had the honour of presenting the Queen with a bouquet.
 Jennifer is pictured below, practising her courtesy before the event while her classmates watch on.

 On the return trip to the aerodrome, the Royal party drove past the Hamilton Hospital, where members of the nursing staff excitedly waved to the passing motorcade.

 Back at the aerodrome, around 3,000 people waited to farewell the Royal visitors.
 The Argus of 27 February 1954, described how the large crowd “surged forward in a wild rush” jostling “elderly men and women and young children.”